Economics Requirements

 Senior Thesis and Honors in Economics

 The department offers two tracks for a minor in economics.
-Track 1 includes courses in accounting and introductory finance.
-Track 2 enables students to select from a variety of policy areas to focus their study of economics in completing the minor.
+Track 1 requires courses in accounting and introductory finance.
+Track 2 allows students to choose from various policy areas for their minor.

-Independent studies, Economics 293, 393, and Economics 345 cannot be used to fulfill the elective course requirements for the minor.
+Independent studies and Economics 225 cannot be used to fulfill the elective course requirements for the minor.

 No course that could fulfill a requirement for either track of the economics minor may be taken satisfactory/unsatisfactory.
 This includes all courses listed in economics and any course used to fulfill the mathematics and statistics requirements.

-The economics minor may not be combined with either of the majors offered by the Economics Department.
+The economics minor may not be combined with either of the majors offered by the department.